Trilateration using Unlabeled Path or Loop Lengths: Reconstruction Algorithm

 \section{Reconstruction Algorithm}

-Armed with Theorem~\ref{thm:punchlineALG}, we now describe a real-computation algorithm for reconstructing an unknown generic configuration $\p$ from unlabeled path or loop measurements that allows for trilateration.
-Our approach is to use a brute for combinatorial search for a trilateration sequence, testing validity using Cayley-Menger determinants.
-This generalizes an algorithm from \cite{dux1} (see~\cite{dux2} for more details).
-The algorithm in \cite{dux1} only works on edge-length ensembles, while ours also works in the path and loop setting.
+A straightforward iterative application of Theorem~\ref{thm:punchlineALG} leads to a real-computation algorithm for reconstructing an unknown generic configuration $\p$ from an unlabeled path or loop measurement ensemble that allows for trilateration.
+The algorithm performs a brute force combinatorial search for a trilateration sequence, testing validity along the way using rational rank tests and Cayley-Menger determinants.
+This generalizes the TRIBOND algorithm from~\cite{dux2}.
+The TRIBOND algorithm only works on edge-length ensembles, while ours works in the path and loop setting.

-Theorem~\ref{thm:punchlineALG} tells us that, assuming genericity of $\p$, if we can interpret some of our measurement data as being consistent with a nicely trilaterated point set $\q$, then this is a certificate of correctness.
+Theorem~\ref{thm:punchlineALG} tells us that, assuming genericity of $\p$, we can apply trilateration greedily without backtracking.
+At each step, if we can interpret some of our measurement data as being consistent with a nicely trilaterated point set $\q$, then this is a certificate of correctness for that step, up to scale.
 Meanwhile, if we also assume that our data arose from an ensemble that allows for trilateration (which must be nice by Lemma~\ref{lem:Cdep}), then this means that by searching, we will be able to find such a certifiably nicely trilaterated configuration $\q$, and with the same number of points as $\p$.
 Moreover (see below), we can also determine the correct scale.

-For our path (resp.~loop) algorithm we have the following specification.
+For the path (resp.~loop) algorithm we have the following specification.

-{\bf Input:} dimension, bounce bound, and real-valued data set $(d, b, \v)$.\\
+{\bf Input:} dimension, bounce bound, and real-valued data set, $(d, b, \v)$.\\

-{\bf Assumption:} Data set $\v$ arises from some generic configuration $\p$ of $n$ points (for some $n$) in $\RR^d$, under some path (resp.~loop) ensemble that allows for trilateration.\\
+{\bf Assumption:} Data set $\v$ arises from some generic configuration $\p$ of $n$ points (for some $n$) in $\RR^d$, under some $b$-bounded path (resp.~loop) ensemble that allows for trilateration.\\

 {\bf Output:} A configuration $\q$, where $\q$ is related to $\p$ through a vertex relabeling and a Euclidean congruence.